| |

 Have It Pressed Professionally

-If you’ve got the bushels, but not the time to do it yourself (or if you just want to see something really, really cool) you can go to a professional presser.
+If you’ve got the bushels, but not the time to do it yourself (or if you just want to see something really, really cool) the best option is to go to a professional presser.

 A Catskills favorite is the Hubbell Farm.
 We have gone there on many occasions to get buckets of apples processed.
-It’s a lot of fun to watch whether you’re a kid or an adult.
+It’s so much fun for the whole family to watch!

 It operates the same way a small single-person press would, except it’s automated… and much, much bigger.